-From the gender distributions of historical figures, we observe a strong male-skewed pattern across Wikipedia editions regardless of the ranking algorithm.
-On average, 5.2(10.1) female historical figures are observed among the 100 top PageRank (2DRank) persons for each Wikipedia edition.
+From the gender distributions of historical figures, we observe a strong male-skewed pattern across many Wikipedia editions regardless of the ranking algorithm.
+On average, 5.2(10.1)

+female historical figures are observed among the 100 top PageRank (2DRank) persons for each Wikipedia edition.
 Fig. 6 shows the number of top female historical figures for each Wikipedia edition.
 Thai, Hindi, Swedish, and Hebrew have more female historical figures than the average over our 24 editions in the case of PageRank On the other hand, the Greek and the Korean versions have a lower number of females than the average.
 In the case of 2DRank, English, Hindi, Thai, and Hungarian Wikipedia have more females than the average while German, Chinese, Korean, and Persian Wikipedia have less females than the average.
 In short, the top historical figures in Wikipedia are quite male-skewed.
-This is not surprising since females had little chances to be historical figures for most of human history.
-We compare the gender skewness to other cases such as the number of female editors in Wikipedia (9 percent) in 2011 [38] and the share of women in parliaments, which was 18.7 percent in 2012 by UN Statistics and indicators on women and men [39], the male skewness is stronger in the contents of Wikipedia [40].
+This is not surprising since females had little chance to be historical figures for most of human history.
+We compare the gender skewness to other cases such as the number of female editors in Wikipedia (9 percent) in 2011 [41] and the share of women in parliaments, which was 18.7 percent in 2012 by UN Statistics and indicators on women and men [42], the male skewness for the PageRank list is stronger in the contents of Wikipedia [43].
 However, the ratio of females among the top historical figures is growing by time as shown in Fig. 6 C. It is notable that the peak in Fig. 6C at BC 1st is due to "Mary (mother of Jesus)".
-In 20th century 2DRank gives a larger percent of female persons comparing to PageRank.
-This is due to the fact that 2DRank has a larger fraction of singers and artists comparing to PageRank (see [17, 18]) and that the fraction of female persons in these fields of activity is larger.
+In the 20th century 2DRank gives a larger percentage of women compared to PageRank.
+This is due to the fact that 2DRank has a larger fraction of singers and artists comparing to PageRank (see [18, 19]) and that the fraction of women in these fields of activity is larger.